jiangyi9/Monitor/README.md

+## Questions to be solved (will update periodically)

+1. Do I need to <font color='red'>track</font> objects by ID (i.e. when a new cubes appears in the webcam, we should give it a unique ID.
+The system should track each cube by ID.
+In this case, we see each cube as an OBJECT, with attributes like ID, color, location, etc..
+The cube ID will not change only if the cube leaves the screen and then re-enter the screen.)?

+   Or simply <font color='red'>detect</font> objects by color and location (i.e. in each time point, the system only needs to know there are 2 blue cubes at points (120, 400) and (300, 50), and a red cube at point(200, 200).
+The system doesn't care about the exact IDENTITY of cube.)?

+2. Will the webcam always places right above the cubes (i.e. the webcam can only see the upper side of cubes, so this is a <font color='red'>2D dection task</font>)?

+   Or this is a <font color='red'>3D dection task</font>?

+3. <font color='red'>How frequent</font> the cube location information should be updated and transmitted?
+Frame by frame?
+Or per second?

 ## Access the video stream (not be tested yet)

 OpenCV provides a class to help us access video files, video streams, and cameras.
 We assume the RTSP is used to transmit the video, the example address is: rtsp://192.168.1.64/1.
 HTTP can also be used if required.